cockroachdb/docs/v22.1/demo-fault-tolerance-and-recovery.md

 ## Step 2.
 Set up load balancing

-In this module, you run a sample workload to simulate multiple client connections.
+In this tutorial, you run a sample workload to simulate multiple client connections.
 Each node is an equally suitable SQL gateway for the load, but it's always recommended to [spread requests evenly across nodes](recommended-production-settings.html#load-balancing).
 This section shows how to set up the open-source [HAProxy](http://www.haproxy.org/) load balancer.

 1. Install HAProxy.